Advisory Council biographies

 Jane Spring AM (New South Wales)

-Jane is Chair, Australian Disability Strategy Advisory Council, Chair, Disability Council NSW, Chair, Sydney University Sport & Fitness and Director of Royal Rehab, and Venues NSW.
-Jane is a Vice President of the Institute of Public Administration NSW and Member of the Audit & Risk Committee of the Office of Sport in NSW.
+Jane is Chair, Australian Disability Strategy Advisory Council, Chair, Disability Council New South Wales (NSW), Chair, Sydney University Sport and Fitness and Director of Royal Rehab, and Venues NSW.
+Jane is a Vice President of the Institute of Public Administration NSW and Member of the Audit and Risk Committee of the Office of Sport in NSW.
 Jane is NSW Co Chapter Leader of the Minerva Network.

 Jane has previously held non-executive roles at the University of Sydney Senate, Western Sydney Local Health District, Venues NSW, Paraplegic Benefit Fund, Wheelchair Sports Australia, and the Combat Sports Authority.
-Recent executive roles include Assistant Commissioner NSW Public Service Commission and Deputy CEO, Jobs for NSW.
+Recent executive roles include Assistant Commissioner NSW Public Service Commission and Deputy Chief Executive Officer (CEO), Jobs for NSW.

 Jane is passionate about sport and highlights of her career include six years at the Sydney Organising Committee for the Olympic Games and a stint as CEO of the NSW Institute of Sport.